 Data from this file can be used alone or in conjunction with other files for different analytic purposes.
 This section summarizes various scenarios for merging/linking MEPS event files.
 Each MEPS panel can also be linked back to the previous years' National Health Interview Survey public use data files.
-For information on obtaining MEPS/NHIS link files please see meps.ahrq.gov/data stats/more info download data files.jsp.
+For information on obtaining MEPS/NHIS link files please see the MEPS website.